top of page

 How long is recovery?

-Most cats are back to their normal selves within 24–48 hours, but the wound needs 10–14 days to heal fully.
+Most cats are back to their normal selves within 24–48 hours, and the wound needs 10–14 days to heal fully.

 Can I spay my cat while she’s in season?